ideafieldpro/SOAR-EDR-automation/README.md

-# SOAR & EDR Automation
+# SOAR with EDR

 ## Objective

-This project demonstrates the implementation of Security Orchestration, Automation and Response (SOAR) capabilities integrated with Endpoint Detection and Response (EDR) using Lima Charlie and Tines.
+This project demonstrates the implementation of Security Orchestration, Automation and Response (SOAR) capabilities integrated with Endpoint Detection and Response (EDR) using LimaCharlie and Tines.
 The focus was on creating automated workflows for security incident detection and response.

 ### Skills Learned

-- Configuration and deployment of Lima Charlie EDR
+- Configuration and deployment of LimaCharlie EDR
 - Creation of custom detection rules
 - Integration of automation workflows using Tines
 - Development of incident response playbooks